Slevinski/slevinski.github.io/series/notebook/README.md

 ## Series Contents

-- `entries/overview/` - public overview for the working-notes lane
+- `entries/overview/` - public overview for the working-notes area
 - `entries/opening-note/` - opening note for the purpose and boundaries of the notebook

 ## Publication And Citation Model